Shepherd Center Cultivates a Community of Care

 “Not only do we share the same information system containing details on treatments, medications and physician recommendations, but I can just walk down the hall to talk to another clinician about a patient,” she adds.

-As one of Shepherd Center’s earliest patients, John Byrd, of Walnut Grove, Georgia, has experienced the continuum of care.
+As one of Shepherd Center’s earliest patients, Andy Byrd, of Walnut Grove, Georgia, has experienced the continuum of care.
 Since sustaining a C-5 to -6 incomplete spinal cord injury in a diving accident in the mid 1980s, he’s received care at the Wound Clinic, the Urology Clinic and the Multi-Specialty Clinic.

-“They’re very personal and always glad to see you, so when you’re there, you always feel like you’re in good hands,” John, now 60, says.
+“They’re very personal and always glad to see you, so when you’re there, you always feel like you’re in good hands,” Andy, now 60, says.
 “They always ask about your needs, and they’re open to hearing what you have to say, no matter what it is.”

 It’s not just the clinicians who make a difference, Erin says.
 It’s also the guidance she receives from the case managers.